-An organization or entity functioning under an SSP must provide periodic reports of activities to the department in a format and time period specified by the department which shall include, but not be limited to: (1) the number of program participants; (2) aggregate information regarding the characteristics of program participants; (3) the total number of hypodermic syringes and needles distributed, and the average number distributed per participant per transaction; (4) the total number of hypodermic syringes and needles collected, and the average collected per participant per transaction; (5) information regarding the service needs of plan participants; (6) a list of employees and trained volunteers; (7) significant problems encountered and milestones achieved; and (8) other information deemed necessary by the department to ensure that the conduct of an SSP adheres to the requirements of this regulation.
+NEW YORK Program components (continued) format and time period specified by the department which shall include, but not be limited to: (1) the number of program participants; (2) aggregate information regarding the characteristics of program participants; (3) the total number of hypodermic syringes and needles distributed, and the average number distributed per participant per transaction; (4) the total number of hypodermic syringes and needles collected, and the average collected per participant per transaction; (5) information regarding the service needs of plan participants; (6) a list of employees and trained volunteers; (7) significant problems encountered and milestones achieved; and (8) other information deemed necessary by the department to ensure that the conduct of an SSP adheres to the requirements of this regulation.
 Entities must provide an annual report of plan activities, summarizing the information previously reported and shall contain an evaluation of the organization's progress in attaining the plan's goals.
 The organization or entity may be inspected as necessary to ensure compliance.
 Any organization or entity seeking to obtain, possess, and furnish hypodermic needles and syringes without prescription must submit a plan to the commissioner for approval, which shall include certain specified information, including, but not limited to: (1) assessment of need in the community; (2) description of the applicant's previous and planned community activities to enlist support for and to further integration of the program within the community; (3) the design and protocols of the project, including procedures for determining participant eligibility, procedures to provide assessment and service referrals, issuance of identification cards, and procedures for distribution and collection of hypodermic needles and syringes; (4) proposed plans for the proper safeguarding and handling and disposal of hypodermic needles and syringes; (5) plan for evaluating program services and goals; and (6) overdose prevention education that specifically includes information about methods participants should use to prevent any adverse reactions from injecting fentanyl and lack of knowledge of the kinds and amounts of substances users are injecting.
+The commissioner may approve programs with plans that do not meet all requirements provided that the entity does not